Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 The contract supports both BN254 and ECDSA operator tables and routes updates to the appropriate certificate verifier based on the curve type.

 ## Parameterization
+Upon initialization, the `globalRootConfirmerSet` (ie. `Generator`) is updated.
+This operatorSet is a *"shadow-operatorSet"*.
+It does not exist in the core protocol, does not have stake backing it, and is not transported to other chains via the multichain protocol.
+It can only be updated upon initialization or by a [privileged role](#updateglobalrootconfirmerset).
+This entity is the same across all destination chains.

 * `GlobalRootConfirmerSet`, also known as the `Generator`, is an EigenLabs-run entity that signs off on `GlobalTableRoots`.
+The operatorSet is of size 1.
 * `maxStalenessPeriod`: 0.
-Set to zero to confirm roots without updating the operatorSet.
+Set to zero to confirm roots without updating the `globalConfirmerOperatorSet`.
 See [`CertificateVerifier`](./CertificateVerifier.md#bn254certificateverifier) for specifics
 * `globalRootConfirmationThreshold`: 10000.
-The threshold in basis points required for global root confirmation
+The threshold in basis points required for global root confirmation.
+Since the operatorSet is of size 1 a single signature is needed
+* `referenceTimestamp`: A past timestamp at which the `globalRootConfirmerSet` is generated.
+This value is set to the initial `latestReferenceTimestamp` in the `OperatorTableUpdater.
+It is the same across all destination chains, even for destination chains that are supported after the initial deployment

 ---